springernature/vpat/nature.md

 <td>
 All text and images of text supplied by us on the pages of this product have a contrast ratio of at least 4.5:1.
 <br><br>
-Third party advertising scripts may inject content with insuffucient contrast.
+Third party advertising scripts may inject content with insufficient contrast.
 </td>
 </tr>
 <tr>